wvlet/airframe/airspec/README.md

 - __Too minimalistic framework:__
   - On the other hand, a minimalist approach like minitest, which uses a limited set of syntax like `asserts` and `test("....")`, is too restricted.
 For example, I believe assertion syntax like `x shouldBe y` is a good invention in ScalaTest to make clear the meaning of assertions to represent `(value) shoudlBe (expected value)`.
 In minitest `assert(x == y)` has the same meaning, but the intention of test writers is not clear because we can write it in two ways: `assert(value == expected)` or `assert(expected == value)`.
 Minitest also has no feature for selecting test cases to run; It only supports specifying class names to run, which is just a basic functionality of __sbt__.
-  - A minimalist approach like this forces us to be in [Zen](https://en.wikipedia.org/wiki/Zen) mode.
-We can extend minitest with rich assertions, but we need to figure out the right balance between a minimalist and developing a DSL for our own teams.
+  - A minimalist approach forces us to be like [Zen](https://en.wikipedia.org/wiki/Zen) mode.
+We can extend minitest with rich assertions, but we still need to figure out the right balance between a minimalist and developing a DSL for our own teams.

 ## AirSpec: Writing Tests As Functions In Scala